-Robert E. Schermer, Sr. has been Chairman of the Board of Directors since 1996.
+Robert E. Schermer, Sr. was Chairman of the Board of Directors from 1996 through May 2023 and is currently a Principal Shareholder.
 Mr. Schermer, Sr. is currently retired.
 From 1990 through 2005, he was Senior Vice President and a Managing Director of Robert W. Baird & Co.
 Incorporated, an investment banking and securities brokerage firm headquartered in Milwaukee, WI.
 Mr. Schermer's business address is 45 Ottawa SW, Suite 600, Grand Rapids, MI 49503.